Time : 3 Hours

 Ans: Freedom of expression is a fundamental human right that allows individuals to express their thoughts, opinions, ideas, and beliefs without fear of censorship or punishment.
 It is a cornerstone of a democratic society and essential for the exchange of diverse perspectives, open debate, and the advancement of knowledge and understanding.

-it is essential to strike a balance between protecting freedom of expression and addressing potential harms.
-Reasonable restrictions must be narrowly tailored and applied only when there is a dear and compelling justification to do so.
+It is essential to strike a balance between protecting freedom of expression and addressing potential harms.
+Reasonable restrictions must be narrowly tailored and applied only when there is a clear and compelling justification to do so.
 Any restriction should be subject to scrutiny and oversight to prevent abuse and ensure that it does not stifle legitimate speech or dissent.
 Open dialogue and engagement are crucial for fostering a society where diverse viewpoints can coexist while respecting the rights and dignity of all individuals.

 OR